 Approved safety goggles (available in Room 185) an electronic calculator, a ruler, lab coat

-Note that no shorts or open-toed shoes may be worn in the lab.
-Failure to wear safety goggles or appropriate clothing will result in immediate dismissal from lab and a grade of zero on that day’s experiment.
+Note that in order to work in the lab, no skin can be visible from your armpits down and approved goggles must cover your eyes.
+Failure to wear safety goggles or appropriate clothing will result in immediate dismissal from lab and a grade of zero on that week’s experiment.

 email: email@example.com (please put CEM 161 in the subject line)